iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 - OVM didn't have as big as effect as possible
 - Effects can be regional (important to remember if only releasing from one point)

-## Ontogenetic vertical migration
+## Ontogenetic vertical migration scenarios

-Serranidae, an OVM strategy where postflexion larvae migrate downwards had the highest settlement diversity (@tbl:metrics).
+Serranidae, an OVM pattern where postflexion larvae migrate downwards had the highest settlement diversity (@tbl:metrics).
 This strategy of migrating downwards with ontogeny below 50 m, most pronounced in Serranidae and Scorpaenidae, increased self-recruitment, local retention, settlement success, and lowered the dispersal distance.
-This pattern contrasted with Mullidae larvae that migrated upwards towards the surface during postflexion produced the least diverse patterns of settlement.
-Staying close to the surface lowered self-recruitment, local retention, settlement success, and increased the dispersal distance of the larvae (@tbl:metrics).
+This pattern contrasted with Mullidae larvae that migrated upwards towards the surface during postflexion, which produced the least diverse patterns of settlement.
+Staying close to the surface lowered self-recruitment (F~6,96~ = 31.10, p \< 0.05), local retention (F~6,96~ = 40.90, p \< 0.05), settlement success (F~6,96~ = 42.84, p \< 0.05), and increased the dispersal distance of the larvae (F~6,96~ = 63.25, p \< 0.05; @tbl:metrics).
 The settlement patterns of different larval migration strategies by source region were not significantly different from each other (F~model(6,112)~ = 0.12, p > 0.05, r^2^=0.01; @fig:nmds-ovm).
 Mullidae were the only pattern that were able to settle at the distant rocky reefs of Lord Howe Island (@fig:ovm-ca).
-The deeper strategy used by Serranidae increased settlement at the Tweed in northern NSW.
+The deeper strategy used by Serranidae increased settlement at the Tweed in northern NSW, with the equal highest settlement overall with Scorpaendiae, but also had the highest dispersal distance.
 Patterns clustered together with similar migration strategies (@fig:cluster b).

+SR
+model           6    96  31.10362  <.0001
+labridae      mullidae pomacentridae      scaridae  scorpaenidae
+     "b"           "a"           "b"          "bc"          "cd" serranidae  synodontidae
+     "d"           "b"

+SS model           6    96  42.83704  <.0001
+     labridae      mullidae pomacentridae      scaridae  scorpaenidae
+               "b"           "a"          "cd"          "bc"          "de"
+        serranidae  synodontidae
+               "e"           "c"
+LR
+model           6    96 40.90339  <.0001
+               labridae      mullidae pomacentridae      scaridae  scorpaenidae
+                      "b"           "a"           "b"           "b"           "c"
+               serranidae  synodontidae
+                      "c"           "b"

+DK
+model           6    96  63.25106  <.0001

+                      labridae      mullidae pomacentridae      scaridae  scorpaenidae
+                             "d"           "e"           "d"           "c"           "b"
+                      serranidae  synodontidae
+                             "a"          "cd"

 Each different implementation method of ontogenetic migration (time step, daily, or stage) affected the connectivity metrics (@tbl:metrics).
 Ontogenetically migrating the larvae daily had a different settlement pattern compared to time step and stage migration (F~model(2,48)~ = 2.88, p < 0.05, r^2^ = 0.11; @fig:nmds-implementation).
 The settlement was different at a number of different sites for each method, stage migration had the most dissimilar abundance at the Tweed (@fig:implementation-ca).